Water Hammer Analysis: Comparing the Wave Plan Method and the Method of Characteristics

 See also Dr. Wood’s blog post on this subject, co-authored with Dr. Srinivasa Lingireddy, which provides numerical solution sets for three different modeling problems as examples of how WPM and MOC both produce accurate results.
 Blog post link.

-Dr. Lingireddy has published a 2021 text which describes surge modeling in general, and compares and contrasts MOC with WPM.
+Dr. Lingireddy has published a 2021 text which describes surge modeling in general, and compares and contrasts WPM with MOC.
 This book is available as a hardcover book (Book link), and as an e-book (E-Book Link).

 Dr. Wood explains the WPM in this video.